A Media Model to Lead in the Trust Economy

 The rise of the editorial brand

 The financial investment brands are making in editorial leadership is significant – and intentional.
-They sense the shift to the trust economy, and know that editorial is equipped to build in that shift.
+Salaries for editorial roles reach up to, and even beyond $200,000.
+These businesses sense the shift to the trust economy, and know that editorial is equipped to build in that shift.

 It’s hard to ‘see’ editorial leadership, because it isn’t a campaign or a quarterly content calendar.
-It’s a unique way of seeing the world, and being able to absorb and balance multiple perspectives and goals.
+It’s a unique way of looking at the world, and being able to absorb and balance multiple perspectives and goals.

-What we do get to ‘see’ are narratives that serve multiple priorities, seamlessly: brand voice, business goals, reader interest and value, and social relevance.
+What we do get to ‘see’ as a result are narratives that serve multiple priorities, seamlessly: brand voice, business goals, reader interest and value, and social relevance.

 Another key feature of an editorial brand is that it is most often built on a proprietary, owned platform, and distributed across other owned channels as well as earned platforms.